-We are subject to federal and state fair lending laws, and failure to comply with these laws could lead to material penalties.
+We are subject to fair lending laws, and failure to comply with these laws could lead to material penalties.

 Federal and state fair lending laws and regulations, such as the Equal Credit Opportunity Act and the Fair Housing Act, impose nondiscriminatory lending requirements on financial institutions.
 The Department of Justice, CFPB and other federal and state agencies are responsible for enforcing these laws and regulations.
 A finding by these regulators of noncompliance with these laws could result in a wide variety of sanctions, including the required payment of damages and civil money penalties, injunctive relief, and imposition of restrictions on expansion activity.
 Private parties may also have the ability to challenge an institution's performance under fair lending laws in private class action litigation, which if successful could adversely impact our rating under the CRA.
+As of our most recent examination report, the Bank received a "Satisfactory" CRA rating.